DanielBMarkham/Info-Ops/manuscript/chapter21.md

 Backlog grooming continues to happen as the project moves along, with new information being presented, the Analysis Model being synchronized, the backlog cleaned up, and stories prepped so that they're ready for work.

 There's really no difference in ongoing grooming as opposed to greenfield grooming.
-The topics of conversation change, and you may try all sorts of fun thing around Step 5, but grooming is grooming, whether you're just started or in the last week of a project.
+The topics of conversation change, and you may try all sorts of fun things around Step 5, but grooming is grooming, whether you're just started or are in the last week of a project.

 ## About UI